-Many people have heard the term Shaolin temple in movies and in books but do not quite know what the name stands for or where it came from.
-However, it is necessary to know the meaning of this term especially if you are interested in learning the Shaolin Kung Fu and Chinese culture.
+Many people have heard of the term Shaolin temple in movies and books, but they don't know what the name means or where it comes from.
+Nonetheless, it is vital to understand the meaning of this term, specifically if you are interested in understanding the Shaolin Kung Fu and Chinese culture.
 The term “Shaolin” is named after the Shaolin Temple in Henan Province of China.
-In truth, it would take more than a few sentences to learn all about the Shaolin temple, but you have to start somewhere.
-The best place to go to learn about the temple and the culture behind it is to go to the Chinese people themselves.
+In truth, it would take more than a few sentences to learn all about the Shaolin shrine, but you have to start somewhere.
+The best place to learn about the temple and the culture behind it is to go to the Chinese people themselves.

 The word Shaolin comes from the famous Shaolin Temple located in the Henan Province of the republic of China.
 This temple is a Buddhist place of worship that dates back many centuries ago.
-Construction of this great temple began around 377 A.D. when the six dynasties ruled China.
-However, the temple did not become a Buddhist place of worship until nearly 200 years later in 527 A.D. when a famous Buddhist monk called Very Venerable Da Mo from India visited China and introduced the teaching.
+Construction of this great temple commenced circa 377 A.D. when the six dynasties ruled China.
+Nevertheless, the temple did not become a Buddhist place of worship until approximately 200 years later in 527 A.D. when a famous Buddhist monk called Very Venerable Da Mo from India visited China and established the teaching.
 This famous teacher is known as Darnma in Japan and Bodhidharma in the west.

-This pattern later came to be known as Kung Fu, and it laid the foundation for many other martial arts patterns later on.
-By the time the Very Venerable died, he had developed to vital martial arts manuals for his students, which are the Yi jingChing.
-Many experts now consider the Very Venerable to be the founding father of Kung Fu.
+This pattern subsequently became known as Kung Fu, and it later laid the foundation for many other martial arts patterns.
+By the time the Very Venerable died, he had developed necessary martial arts manuals for his students, which are the Yi jingChing.
+Many experts now believe the Extremely Venerable to be the founding father of Kung Fu.